The voice of constituents is crucial

 Several neighborhood residents and organizations have begun to work toward making their streets better for biking and walking, while building a local community of bicyclists.
 Below are some contacts.

-Lawrenceville: Lawrenceville Bike/Ped Committee
+Lawrenceville: Better Streets Lawrenceville

 Eastern Suburbs: Share the Road East, Contact: Mike Boyd